johanaarstein/dotlottie-player/README.md

 ### NextJS

-1. To avoid "window is not defined" import the module inside a useEffect hook, like so:
+1. To avoid "window is not defined" import the module inside a useEffect hook:

 ```javascript
 import { useEffect } from 'react'